theKashey/rewiremock/README.md

 ### Limitations
 - Other babel plugins, including JSX, does not work inside webpack _hoisted_ code.
 But you may define any _specific_ code in a "functions", and let JavaScript to hoist it.
+- Most of variables, you have define in the file, are not visible to __hoisted__ code, as long they are __not yet defined__.
+Only functions would be hoisted.

 1. Add `rewiremock/babel` into plugin section in `.babelrc`
 ```js